MSDEVMTL/GlobalAzureBootcamp-2019/Lab1/README.md

 ![SelectTemplateASPNETCore][SelectTemplateASPNETCore]

-This will displays the *YAML code* that defines your pipeline.
-At this point, the file is not complete, we need to specify where is our project.
+This will display the *YAML code* that defines your pipeline.
+At this point, the file is not complete, we need to specify where our project is.
 On the line 16 add `./GABDemo/` (assuming your project is in folder GABDemo).

 ![UpdateYaml][UpdateYaml]

 Click the *Save and run* button to add the `azure-pipelines.yml` file at the root level of your repository and execute it for the first time.
+The master branch is fine for this demo.
 Now at every commit, the build will be triggered.
-To see the status of your build just on to into the build section from the left menubar.
+To see the status of your build just click on the build section from the left menubar.

 ![buildSuccess][buildSuccess]